aby55um/void_assembler/README.md

 how to play (at the current state of the program):

-Continue game -> Choose any of the boxes (levels) to get to the gameplay screen
+Continue game -> Choose any of the unlocked levels to get to the gameplay screen

 commands: